. . . . . .This page is something of a precursor to the construction of our

 - General Description of and Application Guidelines for Aluminum Electrolytic Capacitors

-- Nichicon Corp., Japan An aluminum electrolytic capacitor consists of cathode aluminum foil, capacitor paper (electrolytic
+- Nichicon Corp., Japan An aluminum electrolytic capacitor consists of cathode aluminum foil, capacitor

-yet small sized capacitor becomes available.
+a high capacitance yet small sized capacitor becomes available.

 - Measurement of Noise Voltage in Chemical Batteries - Chadwick K. Boggs, Alan D. Doak, F. L. Walls